 In many ways, it’s simple logic.
 When a Dutch club does well, with players proving to be difference-makers on the continental stage, clubs higher up the food chain handpick the best materials.
 Unfortunately, a club’s position in the food chain is no longer determined solely by history or on-field success, but rather by TV deals and flawed economics.
-The wealthier clubs are so wealthy that it doesn’t even matter if a signing fails, because the next big television payout will more than rectify the balance sheet.
+The wealthier clubs are so wealthy that it doesn’t even matter if a signing fails because the next big television payout will more than rectify the balance sheet.

 Furthermore, the Financial Fair Play regulations instituted in 2011 are routinely flouted by mega clubs, who are supposed to control their spending and not exceed €5 million of debt per season.
 However, the penalties aren’t nearly severe enough with fines and restrictions on squad sizes representing a meagre deterrent.
 And, even if the system was enforced properly, clubs like Real Madrid and Manchester United will always have more revenue due to the market pool and their domestic dominance, hence greater room in which to manoeuvre.

 Ajax, PSV and Feyenoord are banging up against the aforementioned salary caps just to cling on to their players.
-When they shine on the biggest stage, as most of the PSV squad has this season, individual players can command three or four times what Dutch clubs are capable of paying, in terms of salary.
+When they shine on the biggest stage, as most of the PSV squad had last season, individual players can command three or four times what Dutch clubs are capable of paying, in terms of salary.
 The increase in mercenary agents doesn’t help this process, as youngsters look to force through big money transfers at the first opportunity.

 Wealthier clubs are now also able to set up extensive scouting networks, meaning that some players don’t even have to impress on the continental stage before earning a move.
 Memphis Depay never played in the Champions League group stages before moving from PSV to Manchester United for €31 million, nor did his team-mate Georginio Wijnaldum, who went Newcastle for €20 million.